sentrychris/psmonitor/README.md

 ### Building from Source

-To build psmonitor from source.
+To build PSMonitor from source.

 Step 1: Clone the repository
 ```sh